ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/issue-rwa-as-mpt.md

   signers: [custody],
 })

-// Metadata is the only required input.
-The issuer is the primary signer (the
+// Metadata is the only required input, the SDK sets everything else.
-// Custody account), and everything else — assetScale, transfer fee, and the
-// capability flags (clawback, transfer, …) — is left at its SDK default. const result = await client.token.issue({
+// The issuer is the primary signer (the Custody account). const result = await client.token.issue({
   metadata: {
     ticker: 'TBILL',